Doctor-Coomer/CounterStrike2-Linux-Internal/README.md

 ```

 ### Running
-Injecting the program into Team Fortress 2.
+Injecting the program into Counter Strike 2.
 ```bash
 $ sudo ./inject.sh
 [sudo] password for user: